-UPMC’s close attention to quality and costs has yielded tangible returns in the financial markets, as reflected in its credit ratings from all three major rating agencies: Moody’s Investors Service, Fitch Ratings, and Standard & Poor’s (S&P).
+UPMC’s close attention to quality and costs has yielded tangible returns in the financial markets, as reflected in its credit ratings from all three major rating agencies: Standard & Poor’s (S&P), Moody’s Investors Service, and Fitch Ratings.

 On March 21, 2023, S&P Global Ratings affirmed its positive outlook and its 'A' ratings and underlying rating (SPUR) on various issuers' bonds issued for the University of Pittsburgh Medical Center (UPMC).
 The positive outlook and ‘A’ ratings reflect strategic benefits associated with UPMC's large and diversified provider network and growing insurance businesses that resulted in limited operating losses in fiscal 2022 despite significant industry headwinds, as well as UPMC’s large geographic footprint and leading market presence in many of the regions it serves.

 On March 22, 2023, Moody’s Investors Service affirmed an ‘A2 stable’ credit profile for the University of Pittsburgh Medical Center (UPMC), reflecting UPMC’s formidable market position and demonstrated ability to execute strategies through a centralized management model, which will allow the system to improve margins and reduce leverage over time.
 UPMC's alignment with the University of Pittsburgh, a diversified market position with a broad geographic footprint, premier clinical reputation, and substantial insurance services will continue to support its distinctly leading market capture.